-Lessons come alive when students can start using new knowledge and skills immediately outside the classroom.
 If you're an ELA teacher, election season is a perfect time to show students how writing has real impact.
 Everything from debates to campaign posters to stump speeches hinges on the very rhetorical skills students practice daily in an ELA classroom.
 To take advantage of this connection between ELA skills and elections, I put together a lesson plan that challenges students to use their persuasive skills to craft an election platform, analyze audiences, give speeches, and assess each other's campaign messages.
 While you can examine the lesson plan separately, I delve into it a bit more here.

 Election season is a perfect time to show students how writing has real impact.

-First off, I had a few key goals in mind.
+First off, I have a few key goals in mind:

 And to make the lesson feel more authentic and playful -- but not push the inhibitory limits of high school students -- I decided to use a little bit of role-play in the lesson.

-First, they get assigned a constituency (e.g., a union, cultural group, or professional organization) with a specific set of demographics, expectations, needs, etc. (For those of you familiar with tabletop roleplay like Dungeons & Dragons, these guidelines act as their "character sheets.")
+First, they get assigned a constituency (e.g., a union, cultural group, or professional organization) with a specific set of demographics, expectations, needs, and so on.
+(For those of you familiar with tabletop role-play like Dungeons & Dragons, these guidelines act as their "character sheets.")

 Second, they act as a political candidate on a campaign tour, visiting constituencies and giving speeches.
 In this way, students must, as constituents, assess other students and also, as candidates, craft speeches for constituencies.
 I see this structure as packing a lot of punch: Students get a lot of practice both writing for audiences and assessing how writing meets the needs of audiences -- all in a fun, authentic, and playful context.
 Since constituents also cast votes (with written comments) based on how well the candidates' speeches met their needs, there's also useful feedback and healthy challenge.